FORMATIONS (TO&E), PART 8

 World War II, Antiaircraft Formations

-Finnish antiaircraft training started in 1925 and first AA-unit was 1.
-Ilmatorjuntapatteri (1st Antiaircraft Battery) established in August next year.
-Finnish coastal artillery had been the first part of Finnish armed forces to get interested about shooting air-targets with guns and machineguns.
-This can be seen quite natural considering the situation it found itself in mid 1920's: Coastal artillery had large static fortifications to which fast developing aircraft was seen as potential new threat.
-Finnish antiaircraft weaponry and methods were developed little by little, but amount of acquired AA-weaponry remained much too small.
-Year 1937 Defence Ministry even sent circular letter to cities, towns, municipalities, industry and other communities offering them possibility to finance AA-weaponry and promising to issue the financed weaponry to units defending the area where the community was situated.
-But even this came too late.
-When Finnish AA-units were mobilised for wargames in summer of 1939 their weaponry situation was so poor that men of 34 units had to be sent home as there was no weaponry for them.
+When anti-aircraft units of Finnish Army were mobilised for wargames in summer of 1939 their weaponry situation was so poor that men of 34 units had to be sent home as there was no weaponry for them.
 Finland got more weaponry just before and during Winter War, but Finnish AA-defence remained so weak that almost all had to be concentrated for defending most vital areas of home front.
 This left Finnish frontline units with very little air-defence.
-New AA-units were created during Winter War and existing ones trained to use new weaponry.
-Basic method for training these units was first giving them basic training and then giving further training for them in unit already using the weaponry and other equipment similar to one that would be equipped with.
-This allowed these newly armed AA-units to get battle-ready in minimal amount of time after arrival of weaponry.
+New anti-aircraft units were created during Winter War and existing ones trained to use new guns acquired during the war.
+Basic method for training these units was first providing them basic training and then giving further training for them in military unit already using the weaponry and other equipment similar to one that would be equipped with.
+This allowed these newly armed AA-units to get battle-ready in minimal amount of time after guns they were to be issued became available.
 During early part of Continuation War the focus of Finnish air-defence was with Field Army (Army units in front), as war progressed more and more units were concentrated back to home front.
 As a rule the largest calibre AA-weaponry Finnish frontline units had defending them were 40-mm, anything bigger was almost always used further away from front.
+It is worth noting that during World War 2 Finnish inventory of anti-aircraft guns got extremely varied, with basically what ever was available being acquired also getting acquired and issued with older heavy anti-aircraft guns usually being allocated into coastal defence.

 1st AA-Battery, 1929: